-Traditionally, studying samples from human skin, stool, or blood relied on time- and labor-intensive microbiology techniques of growing and isolating individual organisms followed by phenotypic or genotypic analysis.
-Microbial community profiling within a single sample was not possible with these methods.
+Previously, studying human microbiome samples relied on time- and labor-intensive microbiology techniques of growing and isolating individual organisms followed by phenotypic or genotypic analysis.
+Microbial community profiling within a single sample was not possible with these older methods.

-The advent of next-generation sequencing (NGS) enabled several high-profile collaborative projects including the Human Microbiome Project and MetaHIT, which have published a wide range of data on the human microbiome using NGS as a foundational tool.
+The advent of next-generation sequencing enabled several high-profile collaborative projects such as the Human Microbiome Project, which has published a wide range of data on the human microbiome using NGS as a foundational tool.

-The MiSeq System is enabling the Saca la Lengua project research team to sequence thousands of samples to identify the variety of bacteria and fungi that live in the human mouth.Read Interview
+The Saca la Lengua project research team uses Illumina NGS to analyze thousands of samples to identify the variety of bacteria and fungi that live in the human mouth.Read Article